i2b2plugins/loyalty_cohort/README.md

 # Loyalty Cohort Algorithm
-### Implements the loyalty cohort algorithm defined in *External Validation of an Algorithm to Identify Patients with High Data-Completeness in Electronic Health Records for Comparative Effectiveness Research* by Lin et al.
+### Implements the loyalty cohort algorithm defined in [*External Validation of an Algorithm to Identify Patients with High Data-Completeness in Electronic Health Records for Comparative Effectiveness Research*](https://pubmed.ncbi.nlm.nih.gov/32099479/) by Lin et al.
+(See [appendix table S1](https://www.dovepress.com/get_supplementary_file.php?f=232540.docx) for the regression equation used to calculate the score.)

 ## Notes:
 * This only runs on MSSQL right now.
 (Oracle refactor underway)